nonplayer/hammercrawl/hc_core_player_2_creation.md

 ### Basics of Stats

-There are six core stats: Strength (STR), Dexterity (DEX), Constitution (CON), Intelligence (INT), Wisdom (WIS), and Charisma (CHA).
+There are ***seven*** core stats: Strength (STR), Dexterity (DEX), Constitution (CON), Intelligence (INT), Wisdom (WIS), Charisma (CHA), and Social Status (SOC).
 Each stat has a Base Score and a Derived Modifier.
 The **Base Score** is determined by the initial 3D6 roll.
 These initial scores are not used much outside of their initial purpose of determining the Stats' derived modifiers.
 The **Modifier** is a number from -3 to +3, determined by the table above.
 This number is most commonly used to modify a character's relevant active dice rolls when attempting actions during play.

-Each of the six core stats affects certain mechanics, as detailed below:
+Each of the seven core stats affects certain mechanics, as detailed below:

 #### Strength (STR)